mik90/mtl/README.md

     - static array
       - started on this
       - [x] helper like `std::make_array` that handles the size template parameter
+      - std::array doens't actually have a constructor, it's implicitly declared
+        - can i do this?
     - dynamic array
         - impl using a static array
     - hash map